-Additionally, plans that include coverage for prescription drugs must include coverage of drugs approved by Food and Drug Administration (FDA) for use in diagnosis and treatment of infertility.
+Plans that include coverage for prescription drugs must include coverage of drugs approved by Food and Drug Administration (FDA) for use in diagnosis and treatment of infertility.
 You may be able to purchase an insurance rider that will pay for some or all fertility treatment expenses not covered in your plan, whether it is self-funded or not.